rek990/crochet-counter/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+As JSON Server runs on port 3000, you will be prompted in the terminal to use another port to view in your browser.
+Otherwise, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.